reviewboard/rbtools/docs/rbtools/workflows/clearcase.rst

 2. :ref:`Post your change for review <rbtools-workflow-clearcase-step2>`

-3. :ref:`Make changes based on feedback and re-port for review
+3. :ref:`Make changes based on feedback and re-post for review
    <rbtools-workflow-clearcase-step3>`

 4. :ref:`Finish your code by checking in or delivering your activity